 Fair housing protects people from discrimination when they seek to rent or buy a home, obtain a mortgage or engage in other housing-related activities.
 Fair housing also refers to the right of a person to exercise their fair housing rights free from retaliation.

-Fair housing also compels certain affirmative requirements by property owners and managers.
-One affirmative requirement is to grant persons with disabilities reasonable accommodations and reasonable modifications.
-Another affirmative requirement is that certain new multi-family dwelling units be accessible to disabled persons.
+Fair housing also permits persons with disabilities to request reasonable accommodations and reasonable modifications.
+Additionally, fair housing ensures that construction of new multi-family dwelling units be accessible to disabled persons.

 Discrimination is rarely this obvious: